Dog ears come in various shapes and sizes; floppy, folded, small or large.

 While cleaning dog ears is sometimes necessary, frequent ear cleanings can become a problem.

-Vets mention some damage it does to your dog's ears if you clean them too often:
+Vets mention some damage it does to your dog's ears if you clean your dog's ears regularly:

 - It disturbs the healthy flora of the ear and increases the likelihood of an infection.

 - Frequent dog ear cleaning can cause yeast overgrowth.
 Yeast is present in every dog's ear canal, but it is held in check by a varied population of beneficial bacteria in a healthy ear.